GothenburgBitFactory/tw.org/content/docs/taskserver/git.md

 ```

 The convention we use is that `master` represents the stable release.
-The numbered branches represent the latest development (1.2.0, the \'highest\'
-branch number, ending in \'.0\') and a patch branch (1.1.1, ending in a non-zero number).
+The numbered branches represent the latest development (1.2.0, the 'highest' branch number, ending in '.0') and a patch branch (1.1.1, ending in a non-zero number).

 Patch branches are reserved for emergency releases, so in this example you would choose to build 1.2.0 as the latest development branch like this: